 Video

-How to Make Vegetable Beef Soup – Step by Step Photos
+How to Make Vegetable Beef Soup Step-by-Step Photos

-Dice one yellow onion and mince 2 cloves of garlic.
+Sauté the aromatics: Dice one yellow onion and mince 2 cloves of garlic.
 Add the onion and garlic to a soup pot along with 2 Tbsp olive oil.
 Sauté over medium heat until the onions are soft and translucent.

-Add 1 lb. ground beef and continue to sauté until the beef is cooked through.
+Brown the beef: Add 1 lb. ground beef and continue to sauté until the beef is cooked through.
 If you’re using a higher fat content ground beef you can drain off the excess fat, if preferred.

-While the beef is browning, peel and dice one russet potato (about ¾ lb.) into ½-inch pieces.
+Assemble the soup: While the beef is browning, peel and dice one russet potato (about ¾ lb.) into ½-inch pieces.
 Add the diced potatoes to the pot with one 28oz. can diced tomatoes (with juices), 1.5 tsp Italian seasoning, ¼ tsp freshly cracked black pepper, 4 cups beef broth, and 2 Tbsp Worcestershire sauce.
 Stir to combine.

-Turn the heat up to medium-high and allow the soup to come up to a boil.
+Simmer: Turn the heat up to medium-high and allow the soup to come up to a boil.
 Once boiling, turn the heat down to medium-low and let it continue to simmer for about 10 minutes, or until the potatoes are fork-tender.

-Add a 12oz. bag of frozen vegetables (corn, carrots, green beans), stir to combine and allow it to come back up to a simmer.
+Add the frozen veggies: Add a 12oz. bag of frozen vegetables (corn, carrots, green beans), stir to combine and allow it to come back up to a simmer.
 Simmer the vegetables in the soup for about five more minutes.

-Finally, taste the soup and add salt to your liking.
+Season and serve: Finally, taste the soup and add salt to your liking.
 The amount of salt needed will depend on the salt content of the broth you used, but you’ll likely need at least a little to help the flavors pop.

 I garnished with a little chopped parsley for color, but it’s not needed for flavor.
-I do tend to put a little freshly cracked pepper or each bowl for a little extra pop, though!
+I do tend to put a little freshly cracked pepper in each bowl for a little extra pop, though!

 This soup was so hearty & very good!

 I made this soup over the weekend.
-Itโs delicious and super easy to put together.
+It’s delicious and super easy to put together.
 I had some fresh green beans and carrots on hand, so I used those and just added frozen corn.

-I made this soup the other day and it was so delicious, Iโm ready to make another pot today!
+I made this soup the other day and it was so delicious, I’m ready to make another pot today!
 Since I had everything but the potatoes, I cooked white rice separately and added it to each serving individually.
 From now on, my comfort soup on those cold days!

 One of my go-to soups!
 So easy, filling and pretty healthy.
 I do one 14 oz can of fire roasted tomatoes and one can regular diced.
 Yum!